Approximability and Proof Complexity

 Per Austrin, Associate Professor

-For enquiries about employment at KTH, please contact:
+For enquiries about PhD studies and employment conditions, please contact: